-Figure 4-40 MAC Notification Settings window
+Figure 4-32 MAC Notification Settings window

 Parameter Description State Enable or disable MAC notification globally on the Switch Interval (1-2147483647) The time in seconds between notifications.
 Value range to use is 1 to 2147483647.
 History Size (1-500) The maximum number of entries listed in the history log used for notification.
 Up to 500 entries can be specified.
-Unit Select the unit you want to configure.
 From Port / To Port Select the starting and ending ports for MAC notification.
 State Enable MAC Notification for the ports selected using the drop-down menu.